nyris/SDK.Android/README.md

         .imageMatching()
         .outputFormat("PROVIDED_OUTPUT_FORMAT") // Set the desired OUTPUT_FORMAT
         .language("de") //Return only offers with language "de".
+        .exact({
-        .exact(true) //Performs exact matching
+            enabled = false //disable exact matching
+        })
-        .similarity(true) //Performs similarity matching
+        .similarity({//Performs similarity matching
-        .similarityThreshold(0.5f) //The lower limit of confidences to be considered good from similarity .similarityLimit(10) //The upper limit for the number of results to be returned from similarity .ocr(true) //Performs optical character recognition on the images .regroup(true) //This mode enables regrouping of the items .regroupThreshold(0.5f) //The lower limit of confidences for the regroup .limit(10) //Limit returned offers
+            threshold = 0.5F //The lower limit of confidences to be considered good from similarity limit = 10 //The upper limit for the number of results to be returned from similarity })
+        .ocr({//Performs optical character recognition on the images enabled = false //disable OCR
+        })
+        .regroup({
+            enabled = false //This mode enables regrouping of the items threshold = 0.5F //The lower limit of confidences to be considered good from similarity })
+        .recommendations({
-        .recommendations(true) //Enables recommendation type searches that return all discovered results regardless of their score.
+            enabled = true //Enables recommendation type searches that return all discovered results regardless of their score.
-        .categoryPrediction(true) //Enables the output of predicted categories.
-        .categoryPredictionLimit(3) // Limits the number of categories to return.
+        })
+        .categoryPrediction({
-        .categoryPredictionThreshold(0.2F) //Sets the cutoff threshold for category predictions (range 0..1).
+            enabled = true //Enables the output of predicted categories. threshold = 0.5F //Sets the cutoff threshold for category predictions (range 0..1). limit = 10 // Limits the number of categories to return.
+        })
+        .limit(10) //Limit returned offers
         .match(imageTestBytes)
         .subscribe({/*it:OfferResponseBody*/
             //Handle your response